SuzyAdel/Punch_It/README.md

 # Key features include:

-🔄 Randomized target placement on each episode reset
+🔄 Randomized target placement on each episode reset, while the sphere constantly mobes up adn down

 🧍‍♂️ Physics-based humanoid punch animation

+## 🤖 ML-Agent Task: "PunchBot Precision"

+This task trains a humanoid ML-Agent to walk, rotate, and time its punches to hit a vertically oscillating target (sphere).
+The agent operates with **3 discrete branches**:
+- **Branch 0:** Walk forward
+- **Branch 1:** Turn left or right
+- **Branch 2:** Trigger punch (via animation)

 👊 Reward signal for successful contact with the sphere

 ⛔ Penalties for missing, standing idle, or leaving bounds

-//🧠 Custom observations: vector direction, distance to target, velocity, and orientation
+🧠 Custom observations: distance to target and orientation
+### 🎯 Task Objective:
+Approach and precisely punch a sphere that moves up and down on a fixed plane.
+The environment evaluates:
+- Distance to the target (float)
+- Angle between agent’s forward vector and target (float)
+- A normalized cooldown timer to restrict repeated punches (float)

 //🧪 A minimal testbed for movement, targeting, and physical interaction learning

+### 💡 Training Setup:
+- **Observations:** 3 floats (distance, angle, punch cooldown)
+- **Max Steps per Episode:** 10,000
+- **Rewards:**
+  - `+1` for a successful punch
+  - `-0.5` for a punch during cooldown or a miss
+  - `-1` if the agent falls off the terrain (`transform.y < -1`)
+- **Punch Logic:** Animator trigger `"Punch"` controlled by cooldown
+- **Network:** PPO with LSTM memory for temporal context and punch timing

 This environment is ideal for exploring basic navigation, target acquisition, and reinforcement learning-driven interactions in Unity using ML-Agents.